Stocks are on track for their best week since April as vote count wears on - KESQ

 Even though a delayed election result was deemed the “nightmare scenario” before the vote, stocks have rallied every day this week.
 Investors are hoping Joe Biden will take the White House while Republicans will keep the Senate, and that such as combination will lead to more moderate policies including a quick stimulus deal but limited tax increases.

-All three indexes are on track or their best week since April, with the Dow and the S&P 500 both up more than 7% for the week.
-The Nasdaq has jumped more than 8% this week.
+All three indexes are on track for their best week since April.
+The Dow is up more than 7% this week.
+The S&P 500 has risen nearly 8% while the Nasdaq has jumped 9%.

 To put the markets’ roller coaster ride in perspective, stocks recorded their worst week since March last week, when investors were fretting about the election outcome and rising Covid-19 infections.